yownas/RuinedFooocus/readme.md

 12. If the option `--nobrowser` is passed the web browser won't automatically launch
 13. Added Custom paths in `paths.json` to point to chekcpoints / loras and outputs director (**Note:** for windows paths either use `/` or `\\` instead of `\`)
 14. Added support for custom Performance - enables samplers/scheduler, steps, refiner steps, cfg & clip skip (Check advanced tab)
+15. Displays time taken for each render in the console.
+If `notification.mp3` exists in the root directory, this will play when the generations are complete.

 ## Thanks